-- (2) Where interior lots have a double frontage, unless the prevailing front yard pattern on adjoining lots indicates otherwise, the required front yard shall be provided on both streets or the oceanfront for oceanfront lots.
+- (2) Where interior lots have a double frontage, unless the prevailing front yard pattern on adjoining lots indicates otherwise, the required front yard shall be provided for on both streets or the oceanfront for oceanfront lots.
 Where one (1) of the front yards that would normally be required on a double frontage lot is not in keeping with the prevailing yard pattern, the city manager or designee may waive the requirement for the normal front yard and substitute a special yard requirement, which shall not exceed the average of the yards provided on adjacent lots. - (3) Front yards on corner lots.
-The front yard shall be considered the area directly situated in front of the primary façade of the structure.
+The front yard shall be considered as parallel to the street upon which the lot has its least exterior frontage.
 Where the front yard on corner lots, as defined herein, is not keeping with the prevailing yard pattern, the city manager or designee may waive the requirement for the determination of the normal front yard and substitute a special yard requirement, which shall not exceed the average of the yards provided on adjacent lots. - (4) Front yards on ocean front lots.
-Ocean front lots shall be considered through lots or double frontage lots, such that there is a front on the street side, as well as the ocean side (refer to Figure 27-231-2
+Ocean front lots shall be considered through lots or double frontage lots, such that there is a front on the street side, as well as the ocean side (refer to Figure 27-231-23 [at the end of article IV]).